 The unclaimed Redemption and IDCW amounts (the funds) are currently deployed by the Mutual Fund only in TREPS.
 However, the same may be deployed in other permissible instruments such as call money market or money market instruments or in a separate plan specifically launched under Overnight/Liquid/ Money Market Mutual Fund schemes to deploy unclaimed Redemption and IDCW amounts.
+Investors who claim the unclaimed amounts during a period of three years from the due date shall be paid initial unclaimed amount along-with the income earned on its deployment.
 Investors, who claim these amounts after 3 years, shall be paid initial unclaimed amount along-with the income earned on its deployment till the end of the third year.
 After the third year, the income earned on such unclaimed amounts shall be used for the purpose of investor education.
 The AMC will make a continuous effort to remind the investors through letters to take their unclaimed amounts.
 The details of such unclaimed redemption/IDCW amounts are made available to investors upon them providing proper credentials, on website of the Mutual Fund and AMFI along with the information on the process of claiming the unclaimed amount and the necessary forms/documents required for the same.